-- Ensuring all pupils make progress to achieving at least the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects.
+- Ensuring all pupils make progress to achieving at least the expected educational outcomes. - Ensuring the curriculum is well led, effectively managed and well planned. - Providing clear information for parents on subject content and their rights to request that their children are withdrawn. - Making sure the subjects are resourced, staffed and timetabled in a way that ensures the school can fulfil its legal obligations. - Ensuring the religious ethos of the school is maintained and developed through the subjects to enable all to flourish.